-- With more than 4,600 undergraduate and graduate students, 40-plus academic programs, and an 854-acre campus, Penn State Behrend is among the largest campuses in the Penn State system.
+- With nearly 4,300 undergraduate and graduate students, 40-plus academic programs, and an 854-acre campus, Penn State Behrend is among the largest campuses in the Penn State system.

 - Penn State Behrend is among the top public colleges and universities in Pennsylvania for student-to-faculty ratio, SAT scores, first-year student retention rate, and graduation rate, based on U.S. News & World Report data.

 - We're part of the University ranked #1 in a Wall Street Journal survey of business recruiters for producing graduates prepared to succeed.

 - U.S. News & World Report and The Princeton Review regularly list our MBA program among the best graduate programs in the country.